-The safety outcomes are considered integrated outcomes and therefore cannot be taught or learned in isolation from the ongoing work within the automotive facility.
+The safety outcome is considered as an integrated outcome and therefore cannot be taught or learned in isolation from the ongoing work within the automotive facility.
 Students should be assessed on an ongoing basis and should be given timely formative feedback to enable them to deepen their knowledge and develop their skills related to working safely in the CTE-Automotive classroom.